-In the north, around the Okavango Delta and Chobe National Park, the best time to visit is in the earlier winter months, from April to August.
+In the north, home to some Botswana’s best parks around the Okavango Delta and Chobe National Park, the best time to visit is in the earlier winter months, from April to August.
 The hottest periods tend to be from September to November.

 For a combined trip, the best time to visit Botswana and Victoria Falls is anywhere from February to May, depending on your budget and preferences.

 This period is directly after the region’s summer rains, when visitors will see the world’s largest sheet of falling water flowing at its greatest volume.

 Regional visitors from neighbouring countries and cities including Cape Town and Johannesburg may prefer the November to January period with lesser crowds.

 The most impressive spray found at Victoria Falls does not coincide with the peak safari season in nearby Chobe in Botswana or Hwange in Zimbabwe and it will take a few months for the Falls to quite literally gather steam after a dry winter in mid-year.

 Some activities, like swimming in the Devil’s Pool and certain sections of white-water rapids, are also too dangerous to undertake when the water is at its highest and fastest.